Iddinshall

 Iddinshall is a former civil parish, now in the parish of Clotton Hoofield, in the Cheshire West and Chester district and ceremonial county of Cheshire in England.
 In 2001 it had a population of 42.
-The civil parish was abolished in 2015 and merged into Clotton Hoofield.
+Iddinshall was formerly a liberty in the parish of St Oswald, in 1866 Iddinshall became a separate civil parish, on 1 April 2015 the parish was abolished and merged with Clotton Hoofield.

 The parish contained one listed building, Iddinshall Hall, which is recorded in the National Heritage List for England as a designated Grade II listed building.
 This is a brick farmhouse dating from the 18th century.
 To the southeast of the building is a moated site, formerly occupied by a building also known as Iddenshall Hall, which had been demolished by 1810.
 The site is a scheduled monument.